ErikOSorensen/StatsOkonomen/content/post/2022-05-24-methods-camp-for-new-phd-students-august-2022/index.md

 is more specific and deals with with probability and statistics.

-Participation in the Methods Camp is voluntary, but all SAM economics students are expected to sit a 3 hour exam immediately after the camp in order to evaluate if some further tutoring is necessary.
+Participation in the Methods Camp is voluntary, but all SAM economics students are expected to sit a 3 hour exam on **Monday August 29, 0900-1200** in order to evaluate if some further tutoring is necessary.

 If you plan to take part in this course, please [fill out this brief survey](https://forms.gle/vkbV96xXr8i8d1j3A) such